sylxforce-dev/llama-cpp-pascal-cuda-windows/COMPILE_GUIDE.md

 - `-G 'Visual Studio 16 2019'` — force CMake to use VS 2019 not VS 2022

 Compile time: ~30 minutes on 1050 Ti.
 Normal.
 PTX assembler runs per kernel.

+**Portability note:** the wheel filename encodes the Python version it was built against (e.g. `cp311`, `cp312`).
+Compilation itself doesn't care which Python version you use, but the resulting wheel only installs into a venv running that same minor version — create a matching venv, or recompile, if you need it elsewhere.
+Don't be alarmed if the llama-cpp-python wheel itself shows `py3-none` instead of a cp-tagged name — that's fine, it's the dependency wheels (numpy, markupsafe) that are version-locked.

 ---